rouxers/tutorial/src/beginners/lse.md

 Oriented Edge/Good Edge | Edge where the white/yellow sticker is facing either upwards or downwards.
 Misoriented Edge/Bad Edge | Edge where the white/yellow sticker is **not** facing either upwards or downwards.

----

-The general way to get to all edges oriented is to set up to an `arrow` case, where there are three misoriented edges on the top layer, and one misoriented edge on the bottom layer.

-If you look at the top layer's misoriented edges, you can see a sort of `V` shape, which sort of looks like an arrow.
-If you first point the tip of the arrow on top of the misoriented edge in the bottom layer (see the examples below), then move the misoriented edge on the bottom layer to the tip (essentially moving it to the `U` layer using an `M`/`M'` move), then do a `U` or a `U'` (doesn't make a difference), and then do `M'` or `M`, you will then be able to solve the arrow case.
-This can be summarized in the steps below:

-1. Move the tip of the arrow above the bottom misoriented edge.
+In this step, we only need to use `M` and `U` moves - no other moves are needed.

+There are still a few things we need to learn to make solving the rest of the cube easier:

+### Solving the 'arrow' case

+If you have 3 misoriented edges on the `U` layer and 1 misoriented edge on the `D` layer, you have an `arrow`.
+Looking at the misoriented edges on the `U` layer, you can sort of see a `V` shape which looks like an arrow.
+To get from this case to all edges oriented, you need to do the following steps:

+1. Bring the tip of the `V` on the `U` layer above the misoriented edge on the `D` layer.
+We will call the edge representing the tip of the arrow and the misoriented edge on the `D` layer the 'edges in question'
-2. Move the bottom misoriented edge to the `U` layer using an `M`/`M'` move.
+2. Bring both of the edges in question to the `U` layer by either doing `M` or `M'`
-3. Do a `U` or `U'`.
+3. Do either `U` or `U'` (does not make a difference)
-4. Do an `M` or `M'`.
+4. Do an `M` move **in the opposite direction** of what you did in step 2.

 <div id="frontarrow">
 <script type="text/javascript">